 Divisions are optional.
-They were originally called tracking codes and were intended only to help monitor profitability by division or cost center within a single financial entity.
-But Manager users also found them helpful for monitoring financial performance on major projects, at different geographic locations, or on business brought in by individual sales representatives.
+They help monitor profitability by division or cost center within a single financial entity.
+But Manager users also find them helpful for monitoring financial performance at different geographic locations or on business brought in by individual sales representatives.

 In the Settings tab, click on Divisions, then New Division: